backy22/dapp-demo/README.md

         greeting = _greeting;
     }

-    //create a function the reads the greeting from the smart contract function getGreeting() public view returns(string memory) {
+    //create a function that reads the greeting from the smart contract function getGreeting() public view returns(string memory) {
         return greeting;
     }